-44. Using the latest street lighting technology i.e. dimming, trimming & LED equipment will reduce the operating hours and allow for reduced lighting levels.
+- 46. Using the latest street lighting technology i.e. dimming, trimming & LED equipment will reduce the operating hours and allow for reduced lighting levels.
 As well as reducing the consumption of electrical energy these measures will also provide reductions in carbon emissions.
-Our long term plan is to reduce energy consumption in our street lighting and gain the benefits from dimming / dynamic lighting strategies.

-45. We are currently looking to undertake a pilot scheme (£0.3m) to convert 750-1000 street lighting columns to LED or dimmed ballast lanterns across the County, as part of the planned repairs and maintenance work.
-This will result in a year on year saving on our street lighting running costs of between £4.5k and £9k, equivalent to 49,000 - 100,000kWh or 27-54 tonnes of CO2.
-If the pilot is successful, we will endeavor to roll out the scheme fully across the County, providing the additional budget (£1.2m) can be allocated.
+Our long term plan is to reduce energy consumption in our street lighting and gain the benefits from dimming / dynamic lighting strategies. - 47.
+We are currently looking to undertake a pilot scheme to convert 750-1000 street lighting columns to LED or dimmed ballast lanterns across the County, as part of the planned repairs and maintenance work.
+This will go ahead if the proposed budget of £300k becomes available, and will result in a year on year saving on our street lighting running costs of between £4.5k and £9k, equivalent to 49,000 100,000kWh or 27-54 tonnes of CO2.
+If the pilot is successful, we will endeavor to roll out the scheme fully across the County, providing the additional budget can be allocated.